Course of Study

 Certificate requirements include:

-- A senior thesis on a topic relating to American history, society, or culture.
+- A senior thesis on a topic relating to American history, society, or culture, if possible

 The prerequisite of the Program is AMS 101: